sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/dialog/variants-states.md

 ## Variants
 ### Simple (Warnings / Confirmations)
-This variant has following states:{.lead}
+This variant has following states: {.lead}
 * Default

 <!-- end of the list -->